graves/nu_rust_ast/README.md

 - **Module Paths:** File-based `mod` rows reflect filesystem layout, not necessarily `use` resolution.
 - **ANSI:** We color via Nushell’s `ansi` command.
 Spacing is computed on **stripped** strings, so alignment holds even with color.
 - **Token counts:** Heuristic by default unless you wire up `_token-count-via-tiktoken`.
+- **Inverted callers view**: avoids explosion by stopping at known roots.
+- **Cyclical dependencies**: Cycles are marked with (⟲ cycle).
+  - Duplicate expansions are skipped once visited.

 ---